The Power of Licorice: Healthy Hair Benefits

 Licorice for Scalp Treatment

 The Licorice root, which has been used by Egyptians since 3rd century B.C., is said to be very soothing for dry, irritated skin.
-Many of the properties found in licorice are able to soothe the scalp, ridding it of irritations such as dandruff and scabs.
-It's mollifying properties open pores and are great for the hair shaft.
+Many of the properties found in licorice soothe the scalp, ridding it of irritations such as dandruff and scabs.
+It's mollifying properties open pores and is great for the hair shaft.

 These demulcent properties make licorice a wonderful addition in scalp elixirs.
 Depending on the quality of the elixir, it can be used as a weekly application to heal dry scalp.
 Once a week, massage the hair treatment into your scalp, focusing on sensitive areas.